DanGBat/sprytzFlightUnity/README.md

 and much loved game I created for the APP Store and converted it into a WebGL Version using Unity.

+It's not currently playable on touch screen devices unfortunately.
+It' something I'll be working on at a later date.

+You'll need the keyboard arrow keys to control it.

 It's an endless vertical runner.
 Dodging enemies is the key.
 I've had to re-code some of the mecahnics so it doesn't play exactly the same and I've added